macimas-fonts/macsMinecraft/README.md

 	<br>
 	<img src="./GITHUB/extended preview 1.png">
 	<br>
-	please note that some characters aren't built properly due to the converter i use. it does provide a fix but filesize triples and im too stubborn, so yeah. i dont realy care for now since you probably dont really need to use this package anyway
+	please note that some characters aren't built properly due to the converter i use. it does provide a fix but filesize triples and im too stubborn, so yeah. i dont realy care for now since you probably dont really need to use these fonts anyway
 	<br>
 	<img src="./GITHUB/extended preview 2.png">
 </details>